FAQS

 The following is the personal view of our Director, Laura Ainscough, and is based on her personal experiences as a normal fee-paying passenger.

-And please keep in mind, Laura was brought up in a house where the rule was: 'if you can't say something nice, don't say anything at all'.
+Please keep in mind, Laura was brought up in a house where the rule was: 'if you can't say something nice, don't say anything at all'.

 Ranting is not her thing.